 Causes of male fertility problems

 The causes of male fertility problems may be genetic or physical.

 The most common genetic abnormality leading to infertility in the male is Klinefelter Syndrome where the man has an extra X chromosome.
 Usually, a female has two X chromosomes (XX) and a male has one X and one Y (XY).
 Men who have Klinefelter Syndrome are born with an extra copy of the X chromosome (XXY).
-The vast majority of these patients produce no sperm at all.
-This condition is untreatable and generally patients can only be offered donor sperm.
+Most men with Klinefelter Syndrome produce no sperm at all.
+It is untreatable and generally patients can only be offered donor sperm.